My shopping list for the week:

 To keep me entertained this week, I have to turn to my blogging compadres.

-Kevin posts a scan of a crackling page from the Sensational She-Hulk #50 that I would gladly pay money to see, if it was a continuing series by Walt Simonson.
+Kevin posts a scan of a cracking page from Sensational She-Hulk #50 that I would gladly pay money to see, if it was a continuing series by Walt Simonson.

 I wanted to mention David’s second Free Comic Book Month, where he gives away free comic books according to what he thinks people might like when they write to him with their list of top five books, even though my living in the UK makes me ineligible for it.